-The equity grants made to our named executive officers in fiscal year 2021 are set forth in the "Summary Compensation Table" and the "Grants of Plan-Based Awards for Fiscal 2021" table and are further discussed under "Equity Grants" below.
+The equity grants made to our named executive officers in fiscal year 2022 are set forth in the "Summary Compensation Table for Fiscal 2022" and the "Grants of Plan-Based Awards for Fiscal 2022" table and are further discussed under "Equity Grants" below.

-In March 2022, we granted 15,411, 10,274, 7,706 and 7,706 shares of time-based restricted stock to Mr. Lolmaugh, Ms. Lunan, Mr. Davis and Mr. Kinder, respectively; and 30,823, 20,549, 15,411 and 15,411 shares of performance-based restricted stock to Mr. Lolmaugh, Ms. Lunan, Mr. Davis and Mr. Kinder, respectively.
+In March 2023, we granted 18,250, 12,346, 9,260, and 9,260 shares of time-based restricted stock to Mr. Lolmaugh, Ms. Lunan, Mr. Davis and Mr. Kinder, respectively and 37,039, 24,693, 18,519, and 18,519 shares of performance-based restricted stock to Mr. Lolmaugh, Ms. Lunan, Mr. Davis and Mr. Kinder, respectively.
 The number of restricted shares granted was determined using the 30-trading day average of the Company's closing stock price preceding the grant date.
 The shares of restricted stock were granted pursuant to the 2021 Omnibus Plan.
 The risks of forfeiture for the time-based restricted stock will lapse in three equal annual installments based on continued service.
-The performance-based restricted stock will vest in three installments: 30% will vest on the day that the Company files its annual report for the year ended December 31, 2022; 30% will vest on the day that the Company files its annual report for the year ended December 31, 2024, in each case subject to (i) the employee remaining in continuous employment with the Company prior to and as of December 31 of the year preceding the applicable vesting date and (ii) further subject to the Company achieving 18%, 20%, and 21% of the profit metric, defined as pretax return on capital employed ("ROCE") (as such results are reported in the Company's annual report for the applicable year), for the years ended December 31, 2022, 2023, and 2024, respectively.
-We calculate pretax return on capital employed by taking income (loss) from operations divided by capital employed equals total assets less accounts payable, income taxes payable, other accrued liabilities, lease liability and non-interest bearing other long-term liabilities (where income statement accounts represent the activity for the trailing twelve months ended as of each of the balance sheet dates, and balance sheet accounts represent the average account balance for the foru quarters ended as of each of the balance sheet dates, To further align executive compensation with performance, two-thirds of t
+The performance-based restricted stock will vest in three installments: 30% will vest on the day that the Company files its annual report for the year ended December 31, 2023; 30% will vest on the day that the Company files its annual report for the year ended December 31, 2024; and 40% will vest on the day that the Company files its annual report for the year ended December 31, 2025, in each case subject to (i) the employee remaining in continuous employment with the Company prior to and as of December 31 of the year preceding the applicable vesting date and (ii) further subject to the Company achieving 15%, 20%, and 20% of the profit metric, defined as adjusted ROCE, for the years ended December 31, 2023, 2024, and 2025, respectively.
+We calculate adjusted ROCE by taking income (loss) from operations before performance share based compensation expense, divided by capital employed, calculated as described above.
+Given uncertain macro conditions following interest rate hikes and projections of slowing demand tied to the housing industry at the time the Compensation Committee set the 2023 performance share incentive targets, the Compensation Committee established adjusted ROCE targets for 2023 that were somewhat lower than the targets for 2022 performance share awards.
+In establishing adjusted ROCE targets for the 2023 performance share awards, the Compensation Committee sought to create targets that are challenging but obtainable, and aligned with the Company's guidance and projections regarding market conditions, in order to provide strong incentives for management to continue to focus on efficient capital deployment.
+To further align executive compensation with performance, two-thirds of the equity incentives for 2023 were based on achieving performance goals.
+The Compensation Committee determined the levels of equity grants after assessing individual executives' performance, their role with, and contributions to, the Company, and market compensation data provided by the compensation consultant.